devuri/brisko/README.md

 # Brisko WordPress Theme

-### Modern, minimalist design, high-performance WordPress Block & Elementor Starter Theme
+### Modern, minimalist design, high-performance WordPress Theme

 > **IMPORTANT**
 > `define( 'BRISKO_ADMIN_USER', 1 );` allows full control over the website.
 It is set to user ID 1 by default but can be changed to any valid user ID.
 This functions similarly to a "sudo" user, allowing that user to bypass certain restrictions like locked blocks and patterns.